 July 5, 2018 Opening Reception for the show at the Jones House (Downtown Boone)

 August 10, 2019 Reception for Our Annual Month-Long show at the Watauga County Arts Counsel

 October 12, 2019 morning Demo (?)
 Afternoon new product demos by Cheap Joe’s staff.

 V. How we are giving back to the Community through our Endowment

 Did you know that The High Country Water Media Society has an endowment?
 Our club has been building this fund since 2005.
 Activities have included:

-In 2018 HCWMS hosted the NC Watercolor Society reception at The Florence in West Jefferson and funded the $700 third place award in its annual state show.
+In 2018 HCWS hosted the NC Watercolor Society reception at The Florence Thomas Art School in West Jefferson and funded the $700 Third Place Award in its annual state show.

 We have granted monies to many other non-profits, including the Watauga County Public Library, the Project on Aging, and The Children’s Playhouse.

 Our endowment is housed in the NC Community Foundation, which allows us to have non-profit status.
 If you would like to know more about how to make your own tax-deductible contribution to our endowment, see our web page – or call me, Bettie Bond at (828) 264-4275

 Take Note: Cheap Joe's OPENS early at 9:00 on our meeting dates for us to shop for workshop supplies